confluentinc/cp-demo/README.md

 There are many types of Control Center [alerts](https://docs.confluent.io/current/control-center/docs/alerts.html) and many ways to configure them.
 Use the Alerts management page to define triggers and actions, or click on a streams monitoring graph for consumer groups or topics to setup alerts from there.

 1. This demo already has pre-configured triggers and actions.
-View the Alerts "Triggers" screen, and click "Edit" against each trigger to see configuration details.
+View the Alerts `Triggers` screen, and click `Edit` against each trigger to see configuration details.

 	* The trigger `Under Replicated Partitions` happens when a broker reports non-zero under replicated partitions, and it causes an action `Email Administrator`.
 	* The trigger `Consumption Difference` happens when consumption difference for the Elasticsearch connector consumer group is greater than `0`, and it causes an action `Email Administrator`.